+Today, I will discuss all you need to know about the famous British Warm overcoat, including its history, style and where to buy.

+The original British Warm overcoat was a military greatcoat for British officers which first appeared during the First World War.

-Today, I will discuss all you need to know about the famous British Warm overcoat, including the history, style and where to buy.
+[Late] Today, I will discuss all you need to know about the famous British Warm overcoat, including its history, style and where to buy.

 The original British Warm overcoat was a military greatcoat for British officers which first appeared during the First World War.